OBOAcademy/obook/01-ScientificComputing/automation.md

 A "script" is a kind of program that's easy to edit and run.
-There are technical distinctions to be made between "compiled" programs and "interpreted" programs, but they turns out to be more complicated and less helpful than they seems at first.
+There are technical distinctions to be made between "compiled" programs and "interpreted" programs, but they turn out to be more complicated and less helpful than they seem at first.
 Technically, a checkscript is just a script that waits for you to do the hard parts.
 In this section I want to talk about "fully automated" or "standalone" scripts